Health and wellbeing

 Clinical Commissioning Groups are statutory NHS organisations which came in to existence in April 2013.
 Clinical Commissioning Groups are responsible for planning and designing local health services in England.
 They do this by commissioning or buying health and care services including:

 - Community health services

-To do this Clinical Commissioning Groups work with patients and health and social care partners (for example local hospitals, local authorities, local community groups etc) to ensure services meet local needs.
+To do this Clinical Commissioning Groups work with patients and health and social care partners (for example local hospitals, local authorities and local community groups) to ensure services meet local needs.